Who's that Pokémon?! And where do they rank in Pokémon Unite for Android?

 Tragically for me, we're instead ranking them based on how well they perform overall, along with how they perform in their respective categories of All-Rounder, Attacker, Defender, Speedster, and Supporter.

-Only a fraction of all (extremely huggable) existing Pokémon are currently represented in Unite—there are just 20, including a limited-time Zeraora.
+Only a fraction of all (extremely huggable) existing Pokémon are currently represented in Unite — there are just 28, including a limited-time Zeraora.
 That may be good news for early adopters, though, as a more concise roster makes it easier to choose your adorable contenders and learn the basics.
-Pokemon Unite is currently out for Nintendo Switch, but it's slated to be released on Android in September 2021.
-Start planning now with our ranking of these 20 Pokémon.
+Pokémon Unite is currently out for Nintendo Switch, Android, and iOS.
+Start planning now with our ranking of these 28 Pokémon.

 All Pokémon